Anon4Now/AWS-Security-Lambdas/Enable-CMK-Rotation-Yearly/Python/README.md

 # AWS Lambda Code for Rotating CMK's

-The Python code in this directory can be used for an AWS Lambda to look for all KMS keys in an account/region, determine which are customer-managed, and then set yearly rotation on those keys.
+The Python code in this directory is designed to be used with AWS Lambda.
+It will look for all KMS keys in an account/region, determine which are customer-managed, and then set yearly rotation on any CMK's that do not have it.
 The practice of rotating CMK's at least yearly, follows best-practice for a number of compliance frameworks.
 Below is a basic listing of some frameworks that this control implements:

 ADD STUFF HERE